-The EPC contract for phases III and IV was awarded to SEPCO III.
-Boilers are being delivered by Harbin Boiler.
-Turbine and generators are being supplied by Dongfang Machinery.
+The EPC contract for Phases III and IV was awarded to SEPCO III.
+Boilers were delivered by Harbin Boiler.
+Turbine and generators were supplied by Dongfang Machinery.

 Distribution / supply

-Adani Power will evacuate approximately 1,000MW from phase I to Gujarat Vitran Nigam.
+Adani Power evacuates approximately 1,000MW from Phase I to Gujarat Vitran Nigam.
 There is a similar contract between the two companies for phase II.
-Adani Power, however, intends to cancel the power purchase agreement due to pricing issues.
-Additional power of 221MW from phase II will be sold to AEL under a 15 year purchase agreement.
+Additional power of 221MW from Phase II is sold to AEL under a 15-year purchase agreement.

-Other purchase agreements include the supply of 1,424MW from phase IV to Uttar Haryana Bijli Vitran Nigam and Dakshin Haryana Bijli Vitran Nigam under 25-year PPAs.
-Siemens will install the required transmission lines in two phases.
+Other purchase agreements include the supply of 1,424MW from Phase IV to Uttar Haryana Bijli Vitran Nigam and Dakshin Haryana Bijli Vitran Nigam under 25-year PPAs.
+Siemens installed the required transmission lines in two phases.

-Around 1,000MW from the Mundra power station will be transmitted to Power Grid Corporation of India at Degham in Gujarat via 430km-long 400kV transmission line.
+Approximately 1,000MW from the Mundra power station is transmitted to Power Grid Corporation of India at Degham, Gujarat, via 430km-long 400kV transmission line.

-In addition, a dedicated 986km long and 500kV bi-pole high voltage direct current transmission line is being constructed to transmit power from Mundra to Mohinergarh in Haryana.
-This line will have a capacity to transmit 2,500MW from phase IV and is scheduled for completion by September 2011.
+In addition, a dedicated 986km-long and 500kV bi-pole, high-voltage, direct current transmission line was constructed to transmit power from Mundra to Mohinergarh in Haryana.
+The line has a capacity to transmit 2,500MW from Phase IV.